nuejs/www/blog/introducing-nue-css/index.md

 </div>
 ```

-Naming things and minimalism go hand-in-hand.
-The more names you have, the more complex your design system API.
-In most cases, the component name is all the naming you need.
+[.hero-quote]
+  > “Less, but better”

+  — **Dieter Rams** • The grandfather to Apple's design

 ## Ditch useless layers
-When everything is based on a single source of truth, it's trivial to ditch the redundant CSS-in-JS/Tailwind layer in front of your design system and take the step towards simplicity and design consistency:
+When everything is based on a single source of truth, it's trivial to ditch the redundant CSS-in-JS layer in front of your design system, be it Tailwind, *CSS Modules*, or Vanilla Extract.
+This makes a simpler stack:

 [table.small "| CSS-in-JS | Tailwind | Nue"]
-  - - Styling files
-    - JavaScript
-    - JavaScript
-    - CSS

   - - Key idea
     - Local scoping
     - Utility classes
     - Design system

+  - - Styling with
+    - JavaScript
+    - JavaScript
+    - CSS

   - - Conflict resolution
     - Class name obfuscation
     - Domain-specific language
     - Single source of truth

   - - Optimization
     - Tree-shaking + Bundling